What is Personal Assist?

 Moving to a retirement village or rest home

-- Completing rest home agreements, applying for the Residential Care Subsidy or Loan, facilitating the purchase of a unit in a retirement village or coordinating the move into a rest home.
+- Completing rest home agreements, applying for a Residential Care Subsidy or Loan, facilitating the purchase of a unit in a retirement village or co-ordinating the move into a rest home.

 See how Personal Assist helped these families...

 Xiu’s neighbour told him about Public Trust.
-They were able to have a look at his finances and see how they could structure them to ensure that Xiu and Lee got all the benefits they were entitled to.Read more
+We were able to have a look at his finances and see how we could structure them to ensure that Xiu and Lee got all the benefits they were entitled to.Read more

 Two years into retirement, it was time to see all those places they had dreamed about visiting while they were working.
 But who would look after their finances and property while they were away?Read more

-Bev thought everything was taken care of by her husband John, until one day the electricity was disconnected because the bills hadn’t been paid.
-Bev didn’t even know which account that the bills were paid from.Read more
+Bev thought everything was taken care of by her husband John, until one day, the electricity was disconnected because the bill hadn’t been paid.
+Bev didn’t even know which account the bills were paid from.Read more

 What does it cost?

-As Personal Assist is tailored to your individual needs, the costs will depend on the services that you require.
-We can provide you with a cost estimate before you make any decisions.
-For details see Fees & charges - Personal Assist.
+Personal Assist is tailored to your individual needs, so the costs will depend on the services that you require.
+Come in for a free 1-hour consultation, and we can provide you with a cost estimate before you make any decisions.

 Taking the next step